joshbegley/nyt-latest/README.md

 `Each week we spotlight five student activities created for a broad range of learners based on reporting in The New York Times.`\
 https://nytimes.com/2022/01/12/learning/weekly-accessible-learning-activities-food-carts-bravery-and-vocabulary-stories.html?searchResultPosition=9

-**Price inflation is expected to pop again as policymakers await an elusive peak.**\
+**Consumer prices popped again in December as policymakers await an elusive peak.**\
-`Economists expect a 7 percent gain in the Consumer Price Index, which would be the fastest pace since mid-1982.`\
+`The Consumer Price Index increased at the fastest pace in nearly 40 years, a new report showed.`\
 https://nytimes.com/2022/01/12/business/economy/cpi-inflation-december-2021.html?searchResultPosition=10